Pupil Premium

 Pupil premium strategy outcomes

-Disadvantaged students at TWGSB make above average progress against national standards, however the outcomes at both KS5 and KS4 remain slightly lower than the rest of the whole school cohort, with both A8 and P8 measures lower at KS4 and the average point score at KS5 lower.
-The average attainment 8 score nationally was 45.9, compared with 54.6 for our disadvantaged students.
+Disadvantaged students at TWGSB continue to make above-average progress against national standards, however the outcomes at both KS5 and KS4 remain slightly lower than the rest of the whole school cohort, with A8 measures lower at KS4 and the average point score at KS5 lower, although the average grade was the same at KS5.
+The average attainment 8 score nationally was 45.9, compared with 59.0 for our disadvantaged students and students achieving the EBacc A8 were significantly above the national average.

 Of the GCSE cohort of disadvantaged students, half of them achieved an average grade in line with, or above, the average grade for the cohort.
+Three students achieved above the whole school cohort.
 This indicates that while the curriculum and interventions were successful in supporting the attainment of the cohort of disadvantaged students, there is still work to be done in further specific, targeted interventions to close learning gaps and reinforce of emotional well-being for this to increase.
 Of this cohort, all students were supported with careers advice and supporting next steps and they are all now accessing education or training post-16.

-At KS5, disadvantaged students achieved an average grade of a B- compared with a B grade for the whole school cohort.
-Fifty per cent of the disadvantaged students achieved an average grade above, or in line with, the rest of the cohort, again demonstrating the need for more targeted academic and pastoral support for some students.
+At KS5, disadvantaged students achieved the same average grade as the whole school cohort, a B-.
+Fifty per cent of the disadvantaged students achieved an average grade above, or in line with, the rest of the cohort, whereas the other fifty percent achieved a grade below.
+We continue to focus on targeted academic and pastoral support for those students.
 However, post-18, the destinations of our disadvantaged students shows that the careers and aspiration support meant they all accessed high-quality education, whether places at top universities or higher-level apprenticeships.

 Downloads & Useful Links